-To update the applied policy, the AF invokes the Nnef_ApplyPolicy_Update service operation by sending the HTTP PATCH request to the "Individual Applying BDT Policy Subscription" resource.
+To update the applied policy, the AF invokes the Nnef_ApplyPolicy_Update service operation by sending the HTTP PATCH request to the "Individual Applied BDT Policy Subscription" resource.

-To remove the applied policy, the AF invokes the Nnef_ApplyPolicy_Delete service operation by sending the HTTP DELETE request to the "Individual Applying BDT Policy Subscription" resource.
+To remove the applied policy, the AF invokes the Nnef_ApplyPolicy_Delete service operation by sending the HTTP DELETE request to the "Individual Applied BDT Policy Subscription" resource.